claus-e-andersen/clanElectrons/README.md

 # --------------
-# Other functions in the package just output the results directly (like electronic.MSP).
+# Other functions in the package just output a single numerical
-# Here we do not update dat.
+# value (like electronic.MSP).
+Here, we do not put the results
+# back into dat.

 # Electronic mass stopping power:
 # See ICRU-90 equation 4.8